22 BEST EASY DAY HIKES IN WASHINGTON (That Are Actually Worth It)

 📍 North Cascades Highway (Hwy 20) | 👣 4.4 miles round trip | ⛰ 1,050 ft gain Difficulty: Moderate | Trail Info (WTA)

-Pro Tip: Highway 20 closes in winter.
-Best July–October when road and trail are clear.
+Good to know: Highway 20 closes in winter.
+Best July–October.
 NW Forest Pass required.

 Lake Serene